genea-workshop/leaderboard/_pages/details.md

 We will create a realistic, but minimal 3D scene with lighting, and we will use a textured SMPL-X mesh as a high-quality human character model.
 There will be an option to hide the face in the videos, since our first evaluations will only be based on hand- and body motion.

-To standardise human evaluation, our tooling for running experiments will be released alongside the necessary visualisation scripts and 3D models.
+<h2>User-study automation</h2>

+To standardise human evaluation, we are developing a new codebase for running experiments based on the HEMVIP codebase of the GENEA challenges.
+This software will also be open-sourced, and great emphasis will be placed on ease of use.
+Our vision is to enable independent replication of our evaluations.

+<h2>Objective evaluation</h2>
-The leaderboard will also feature many commonly used objective metrics (e.g., FGD and beat consistency) as well as model properties such as size, memory usage, etc.
+The leaderboard will also feature many commonly used objective metrics (e.g., FGD and beat consistency), and we are planning to develop new automated evaluation methods based on the collected human preference data.
+Each of these will be open-sourced with the release of the leaderboard.

 <h1 style="color: #3979c0">Frequently Asked Questions</h1>